How to monitor Docker for Mac/Windows

 prometheus/prometheus.yml

-- Edit the target string to the with the hostname or IP of the machine running Docker for Mac/Windows:
+- Edit the target string with the hostname or IP of the machine running Docker for Mac/Windows:

 - targets: ['hostname-here:9323']